panther-labs/panther-docs/docs/gitbook/development/writing-parsers.md

 #### Indicator strings

-String values can be tagged with a `panther:"SCANNER"` to define [indicator fields](../data-analytics/panther-fields.md#indicator-fields).
-Note that a scanner can produce multiple indicator fields from a single value, or a different indicator field based on the value.
-Panther defines the following scanners
+String values can be tagged with a `panther:"<scanner>"` to define [indicator fields](../data-analytics/panther-fields.md#indicator-fields).
+Note that a `scanner` can produce multiple indicator fields from a single value, or a different indicator field based on the value.
+Panther defines the following scanners:

 | Scanner           | Description                                                                                                            |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------- |